-3.2.1 The School shall inform the applicable local authority (within which the pupil resides when not at the School) of any pupil who is going to be deleted from the admission register where he / she:

-- (a) has been taken out of school by his / her parents and is being educated outside the school system e.g. home education; - (b) has ceased to attend the School and no longer live within reasonable distance of the School; - (c) has been certified by the School medical officer as unlikely to be in a fit state of health to attend School before ceasing to be of compulsory school age, and neither he / she nor by his / her parent has indicated the intention to continue to attend the School after ceasing to be of compulsory school age; - (d) is in custody for a period of more than four months due to a final court order and the School does not reasonably believe by his / her will be returning at the end of that period; - (e) has been permanently excluded; or - (f) has been withdrawn from the School and we are unable to confirm the name of his / her new school. - 3.2.2 The applicable local authority must be notified as soon as the grounds for deletion are met, but no later than deleting the pupil's name from the register.
-This will assist the local authority to: - (a) fulfil its duty to identify children of compulsory school age who are missing from education; and - (b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation. - 3.2.3The School shall inform the applicable local authority of any pupil who: - (a) fails to attend School regularly; or - (b) has been absent without the School's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State). - 3.2.4 School attendance registers are carefully monitored to identify any trends.
+- 3.2.1 The School shall inform the applicable local authority (within which the pupil resides when not at the School) of any pupil who is going to be deleted from the admission register at non-standard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended) - 3.2.2 This will assist the local authority to: - (a) fulfil its duty to identify children of compulsory school age who are missing from education; and - (b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation. - 3.2.3 The School shall inform the applicable local authority of any pupil who: - (c) fails to attend School regularly; or - (d) has been absent without the School's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State). - 3.2.4 School attendance registers are carefully monitored to identify any trends.
 Action should be taken in accordance with this Policy if any absence of a pupil from the School gives rise to a concern about his / her welfare.